NormanTUD/OmniOpt/.gui/_tutorials/virtualenv.md

 ## How to install further modules manually

-Sometimes you need to install more modules, ie. when you want to export to a certain database like [Oracle or PostGRES](tutorials?tutorial=sqlite#other-db-systems-than-sqlite3).
+Sometimes you need to install more modules, i.e. when you want to export to a certain database like [Oracle or PostGRES](tutorials?tutorial=sqlite#other-db-systems-than-sqlite3).
 You can do that by first activating that virtualenv:

 ```bash
 source ~/.omniax_x86_64_Python_3.11.2/bin/activate